wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/295-letter-hay-to-barnes.md

 ---
+doc_date: '1969-07-20'
+doc_num: 295
+doc_order: 295
+naa_refs:
+- naa_barcode: 3118271
+  naa_control_symbol: 1969/3605
+  naa_series: A452
+  reference: '[NAA: A452, 1969/3605]'
-title: "295 Letter, Hay To Barnes"
+title: Letter, Hay To Barnes
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9803
 vol_id: 26
-doc_date: 1969-07-20
-barcode: 3118271
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 295 Letter, Hay To Barnes

 Port Moresby, 20 July 1969

 Confidential

-Discussions on constitutional matters between officials of the Administration and the Department are to take place shortly.1 The fact that these matters will shortly come before you prompts me to write direct to you and urge that the decisions on them be taken against the background of the need for a strong central government in order to develop the Territory economically and maintain its unity after self-government.
+Discussions on constitutional matters between officials of the Administration and the Department are to take place shortly.[1](#f1) The fact that these matters will shortly come before you prompts me to write direct to you and urge that the decisions on them be taken against the background of the need for a strong central government in order to develop the Territory economically and maintain its unity after self-government.

 Measures already taken (for example on local officer salaries and on land matters) and others which need to be taken (for example on internal revenue) are bound to arouse strong and outspoken, if not widespread, opposition.
 They will tend to strengthen the centrifugal forces already at work.
 They will provide causes for the local demagogue of a kind already emerging in Bougainville (Lapun) and the Gazelle (Tammur and others).
 They could lead to organized resistance which will require firmness (including the use of the police in certain cases) on the part of the government.